skellis46/slipbox/two women dancing.md

 Bob Whalley -- introducing me to Yuk Hui (which appeared at nearly the same time in some writing I found by Alan Jacobs.)
 Instance of [[Baader-Meinhof phenomenon]].
 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.

 ## edit bin

+Ambivalence and wonder

+I've placed xx things on the table: technological determinism, enframing, focal activity, the printing press, and friendship.
+They seem a long way from these two young people taking pleasure in dancing and videoing their dancing.

+See Rushkoff below.

+>It’s not about how digital technology changes us, but how we change ourselves and one another now that we live so digitally.[@rushkoff-2013-present Chapter 2, n.pag.]

 My assumed knowledge of what their _play_ was for changes how I see what I see.